 RSA Authentication Manager administrators can perform these administrative tasks for Authenticate Tokencodes:

 - An administrator can disable SecurID Authenticate for a user.
 This prevents the user from authenticating on RSA Authentication Agents with Authenticate Tokencodes.

-Deleting SecurID Authenticate for an individual user is supported, because a user who successfully authenticates is assigned SecurID Authenticate as a supported authentication token.
+Deleting SecurID Authenticate for an individual user is supported, but does not prevent authentication.
+A user who successfully authenticates with the RSA SecurID Authenticate app is assigned SecurID Authenticate as a supported authentication token.

 - An Authenticate Tokencode user can be assigned emergency access online authentication tokencodes, such as a temporary fixed tokencode or a set of one-time tokencodes.
 Offline emergency access tokencodes are not supported.
 The emergency access online authentication tokencodes are available until they expires or until the user finds the device that has the RSA SecurID Authenticate app.
 The emergency access code format is defined by the token policy that is enforced for the user's security domain.